the shoulder press is the king of the Deltoids, the rear deltoid fly is the

 being worked and more time to get stronger.

-Rear Delt fly is classed as a pulling exercise because all you are doing is
+A: The Dumbbell rear delt dumbbell fly is classed as a pulling exercise because all you are doing is

 modifying the classic row motion by extending your arms out.
 If you have broken